 29 of the Best Road to Hana Stops

-Gushing waterfalls, black-sand beaches, rugged coastline — Maui’s Road to Hana is the day trip of a lifetime, full of hairpin turns and one-way bridges alongside dramatic drops down to the sea.
+Gushing waterfalls, black-sand beaches, rugged coastline — the Road to Hana is the Maui adventure of a lifetime, full of hairpin turns and one-way bridges alongside dramatic drops down to the sea.
 If you’re looking for the best Road to Hana stops for your bucket-list excursion, look no further than this action-packed guide that breaks down almost every spot you’ll see cars parked

 Use it to plot out your Road to Hana tour and pick priorities for your carload.
 Will you pull over to sample each fresh-baked banana bread stand?
 Hike through bamboo and rainbow eucalyptus forests?
 Or dip your toes in every waterfall-fed pool?